jrygeorge/one-page-raycaster/README.md

 ## A Simple Raycaster in a single HTML file
 ###### (also the first *proper* thing I've made in javascript)

-Just download `maze.html` and open to play.
+Just download `maze.html` and open to play.<br>
-Or download `maze_debug.html` to see how the distances are calculated.
+Or download `maze_mechanics.html` to see how the distances are calculated.

  References :